Murray Bridge – water temperature at Murray River

 Water Temperature Over the Last 30 Days

-Water temperatures in Murray Bridgefell over the past month, but have levelled out during the last week.
+Water temperatures in Murray Bridge have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, the water temperature in Murray Bridge will be 22.5°C in the next 7 days.
+According to our forecast, the water temperature in Murray Bridge will be 16.2°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data